todd-dsm/rsync-backups/readme.md

 % ~/.config/rsync/backups dry-run 2>&1 | tee /tmp/backups.log
 ```

 After that you can drop the `dry-run` and it will backup your `$HOME`.
-It goes pretty quick if you don't have many files; don't be alarmed - it actually worked :-)
+If you don't have many files don't be alarmed - it likely flew right by and actually worked :-)

 ## Schedule Backups